Sharon Versyp: High school coaching career

-After graduating from Purdue, Versyp became the head coach at Lawrence North High School in Indianapolis from 1989 to 1993, taking an 0-18 team to a sectional runner-up finish in two seasons.
+After graduating from Purdue, Versyp became the head coach at Lawrence North High School in Indianapolis from 1989 to 1993, taking a 0–18 team to a sectional runner-up finish in two seasons.
 She also served as the head coach at Benton Central Junior-Senior High School in Oxford, Indiana from 1993 to 1996.

 Collegiate coaching career

 Versyp entered the collegiate ranks in 1996–97, when she joined Bud Childers' staff at the University of Louisville.
-After going 20-9, sharing the Conference USA regular-season title and an earning NCAA berth, Childers left for James Madison University.
+After going 20–9, sharing the Conference USA regular-season title and an earning NCAA berth, Childers left for James Madison University.
 Versyp joined him in Harrisonburg, Va., serving as his top assistant and recruiting coordinator.
 She was there for three seasons and in 1999 helped ink a recruiting class ranked nationally in the top 25.

 Maine

-In 2000, Versyp became the head coach at Maine for five seasons, where she amassed a 98-51 record, including 67-19 in America East Conference.
+In 2000, Versyp became the head coach at Maine for five seasons, where she amassed a 98–51 record, including 67–19 in America East Conference.
 Versyp's teams won three straight America East regular season championships (2003–05) and in 2004 also won the America East tournament title, earning an NCAA Tournament berth.
 Versyp was twice voted America East Coach of the Year (2003 and 2005).
-Her teams achieved season records of 25-6 in 2002–03 and 25-7 in 2003–04, which were the first back-to-back 25-win campaigns in school history.
+Her teams achieved season records of 25–6 in 2002–03 and 25–7 in 2003–04, which were the first back-to-back 25-win campaigns in school history.
 Under Versyp's guidance, Maine student-athletes earned America East, Rookie and Defensive Player of the year designations and garnered 15 all-conference honors in her five years with the Black Bears.
 Versyp coached 2003 and 2004 America East Player of the Year, Heather Ernest, who went on to play professionally overseas.
 While at Maine, Versyp's team ranked 13th in the Women's Basketball Coaches Association National Team Academic Honor Roll.

 Indiana

-Versyp took the head coaching job at Indiana University in 2005–06, where she led her team to a 19-14 season, 9-7 in the Big Ten and the quarterfinals of the post-season WNIT.
+Versyp took the head coaching job at Indiana University in 2005–06, where she led her team to a 19–14 season, 9–7 in the Big Ten and the quarterfinals of the post-season WNIT.
 The nine-game improvement was the second largest turn-around in school history for a first-year head coach.
 While at Indiana, Versyp guided senior Cyndi Valentin to first team All-Big Ten honors and newcomer Whitney Thomas to the Big Ten All-Freshman team.